-• If Controller A is added as a separate entry in the Enterprise Management window, close the Add Device window and delete the Controller A entry from the Enterprise Management window; then wait a few minutes and try to add Controller A again.
-(The problem could have been caused by Controller A not having had enough time to complete the sync-up with Controller B.) If Controller A is added as a separate entry in the Enterprise Management window again, close the Add Device window and delete the Controller A entry from the Enterprise Management window; then, remove Controller A from the storage server chassis, wait a minute or so, and repeat step 23.
+- If Controller A is added as a separate entry in the Enterprise Management window, perform the following steps: - 1.
+Close the Add Device window and delete the Controller A entry from the Enterprise Management window. - 2.
+Wait a few minutes and try to add Controller A again.
+(The problem might have been caused by Controller A not having had enough time to complete the sync-up with Controller B.)

+Ī • If Controller A is added as a separate entry in the Enterprise Management window again, perform the following steps: 1.
+Close the Add Device window and delete the Controller A entry from the

+- Enterprise Management window. - 2.
+Remove Controller A from the storage server chassis, wait a minute or so, and repeat step 2 on page 95.

 If the problem persists, call your IBM technical support representative.